EQS-CMS: AUSTRIACARD HOLDINGS AG: Other issuer/company information

 / Publication according to § 119 (9) BörseG

-AUSTRIACARD HOLDINGS AG: Planned disposal of own shares in connection with the share option program dated 30 June 2023
+AUSTRIACARD HOLDINGS AG: Approval of disposal of own shares in connection with the share option program dated 30 June 2023

 ABOUT AUSTRIACARD HOLDINGS AG